Data Science Tableau

 c.
 Analytical Problem-Solving

-Analytical problem-solving skill is a great demand for Data Scientist so that the right approach can become a reason for maximum output in available time and assets.
+Analytical problem-solving skills are a great demand for Data Scientist so the right approach can become a reason for maximum output in available time and assets.

 3. Various Certifications for Data Scientist